marcoroth/turbo_power-rails/README.md

 ### Workaround for the open Pull Requests

-Then only workaround to play with this gem right now is to point the gem against GitHub repos:
+The only workaround to play with this gem right now is to point the gems against GitHub repos:

 ```ruby
 # Gemfile